mattvonrocketstein/smashlib/README.rst

 a few reasons vanilla IPython and pysh+IPython is not usable as a system
 shell:

-  - obviously not completely bash-like (nor should it be): 'cd <dir>' works but 'tail -f <file>' does not
+  - not completely bash-like (nor should it be): 'cd <dir>' works but 'tail -f <file>' does not
-  - configuration is too confusing: profiles vs. rc-files vs programmatic api
+  - configuration can be confusing for nonpython devs: profiles vs. rc-files vs programmatic api's vs python-startup environment variables, and other options

 Although IPython is flexible enough to do almost anything in terms of whatever triggers, aliases, macros, input pre/post-processing.. adding fancy stuff on to